Skip to content

 no-mistakes daemon start

 Prefers the managed service path and falls back to a detached daemon if service install or startup is unavailable or fails.
+If the daemon is already running, the command refreshes a stale macOS launchd or Linux systemd service definition and restarts through the managed service; if the definition is unchanged, it reports that the daemon is already running.

 no-mistakes daemon stop